We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Pros and Cons

 Bona and Swiffer are the market leaders in floor cleaning and are known for their effective, easy to use, and affordable floor mops.

-Fortunately, floor mops have evolved and brands like Bona and Swiffer are making it easier and more convenient than ever to clean your floors.
+Fortunately, floor mops have evolved, and brands like Bona and Swiffer are making it easier and more convenient than ever to clean your floors.

 The Bona Hardwood Floor Spray Mop (see on Amazon) and the Swiffer WetJet (see on Amazon) are a new class of floor mops, referred to as spray mops, that integrate cleaning solution into the mop and allow you to spray it with one press of a button.
-Spray mops allow you to clean your floors without the hassle and mess that comes with a traditional mop and bucket.
+Spray mops will enable you to clean your floors without the hassle and mess that comes with a traditional mop and bucket.

 The most significant differences between the Bona Hardwood Floor Spray Mop and the Swiffer WetJet are:

 - Bona’s mop distributes cleaning solution more evenly than the Swiffer WetJet.